Umbria’s Green Valleys From the Pilgrimage Town of Assisi

 • Route briefing on arrival day

-• GPS tracks are available upon request
+• GPS tracks (upon request)

 Bike rentals